the-coding-coco/networking-tracker/README.md

 # About this project
-- Easy and intuitive way to manage companies, contacts, and interactions compared to spreadsheets.
+Easy and intuitive way to manage companies, contacts, and interactions compared to spreadsheets.
+Developed with MBA students in mind but could be applied to other situations.
 # Design goals
 - **Easy to use**: Intelligently combine information; no need to type duplicate company or personal information across entries.
 - **No centralized database**: User stores their data on their own Google Drive in the form of Google Sheet files.
 Minimum costs, maximum privacy.